staycanuca/RemoveUnsupportedWatermark/README.md

 # RemoveUnsupportedWatermark
 Registry file makes "System requirements not met' watermark gone.
-Only works in Windows 11 Dev Insider 22557
+Only works in Windows 11 Dev Insider 22557 or later

 ## How to Use